arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * Average case -> The input which is not best or worst.

 > We cannot write omega(1) as the constant complexity because omega represents the lower-bound or the minimum complexity hence we don't know the maximum complexity.
 > We can use O(1) or theta(1) as constant complexities.
 O(1) is the maximum complexity and nothing is smaller than that.
-Hence nothing is smaller than that.
+Hence nothing can be smaller than that.

-* O(1) and theta(1) are the same representation as highest bound is '1' then the lower bound will as be '1' as there is nothing lower than '1'.
+* O(1) and theta(1) are the same representation as highest bound is '1' then the lower bound will also be '1' as there is nothing lower than '1'.

 ## Array in DS